Haseena200/Tableau-Airbnb-Listing-Dashboard/README.md

 - What are the top-performing listings in terms of revenue potential?

 ## Tools Used
-- Power BI Desktop
+- Tableau Desktop
-- Power Query
+- Calculated Fields
-- DAX (Data Analysis Expressions)
-- Star Schema Modeling
-- Slicers & Drill-throughs
+- Geo-coding
+- Filters, Parameters, and Interactivity

 - Process
 - Data Collection & Preparation